A Tale of Tails: Star Formation and Stripping in Jellyfish Galaxies in the Strong Lensing Cluster MACS J0138.0-2155: Results

 \subsection{J1}

 The J1 galaxy exhibits a characteristic jellyfish morphology, with a distinct head and an ionized, stripped tail, clearly visible in the HST imaging.
 J1 is approximately 42 kpc from the BCG.
 We measure the width of the head of J1 to be approximately 5 kpc and the tail to be approximately 21 kpc in length.
-The extension of the tail far beyond the width of the head, along with the differing spectral features between the two regions, motivated us to separate J1 into two spatial components for binning and analysis: an absorption-dominated head and an emission-dominated tail.
-Independent initial redshifts for the head and tail were found using \texttt{Marz}, and \texttt{pPXF} was then utilized to determine the relative velocity offsets within each Voronoi bin in the fitting process.
-The regions used for our fits of J1 can be found in the leftmost panel of Fig.~\ref{fig:J1_J2_Bins}. \afterpage{
+We use two different redshifts in the fitting for J1, the redshift of the head (z=0.3310) for fitting our continuum-binned Voronoi regions, and the redshift of the tail (z=0.3324) for fitting our H$\alpha$-binned Voronoi regions.
+We report the average redshift of the entire J1 region including the head and tail as z=0.3323, which we did not use in our analysis fitting, but is listed in Table~\ref{tab:systems}.
+We separate the redshifts by head and tail for our two binning schemes for J1, because stellar absorption is almost entirely limited to the head region, and gas emission is limited to the tail and the head and tail are significantly offset in velocity.
+These initial redshifts are fed to \texttt{pPXF} which are then utilized to determine the relative velocity offsets within each Voronoi bin in the fitting process.